isomerpages/moe-zhonghuasec/_cca/Uniformed Groups/NCC.md

 </li>
 <li>
 <p>CAMP STEEL – To instill leadership skills as well as to build the character
-and confidence of Senior Cadets through military-related activities.</p>
+and confidence of Senior Cadets through military-related and high element activities.</p>
 </li>
 <li>
-<p>Specialist Course – To allow Cadet Leaders to enhance their instructional
+<p>Senior Specialist Leadership Course – To allow Cadet Leaders to enhance
-abilities in organising, conducting and executing Individual Field Craft, Technical Handling of SAR21 Weapon and Physical Fitness.</p>
+their instructional abilities in organising, conducting and executing Individual Field Craft, Technical Handling of SAR21 Weapon and Physical Fitness.</p>
 </li>
 <li>
-<p>Senior Specialist Course- To allow cadet leaders to enhance their instructional
+<p>Freestyle Drill Squad – To allow cadets to exercise their creativity through
-abilities in organising, conducting and executing some form of parades and ceremonies at their School Units.</p>
+choreography of freestyle drills for performances.</p>
 </li>
 <li>
-<p>Total Defence Bronze, Silver and Gold – To instill a sense of awareness
+<p>Air Rifle Range - To allow cadets the opportunity to experience air rifle
-of the importance in defending Singapore from external threats.</p>
+at a range</p>
 </li>
 <li>
 <p>Basic Train Fire Package – To allow cadets the opportunity to fire the